vrd07/dotfiles/README.md

-## MiragianCycle's Dotfiles

-This repository contains the configuration files (dotfiles) used to personalize my development environment across various Unix-based systems and macOS.

-### Welcome!

-Since there's been some interest in how I set up my development environment, I decided to document it.
-This repository serves as a reference point for my configurations and hopefully, a useful starting point for others.

-### What's Included?

-This repository primarily focuses on two areas:

-* **Unix-based Systems:** Configurations for ubiquitous tools like Vim and NeoVim.
-* **macOS:** Configurations for window management (Yabai), keyboard shortcuts (skhd), and potentially SketchyBar (optional).

-**Note:** The specific dotfiles included will depend on the tools you use and your personal preferences.

-### Getting Started

-There are two main ways to utilize these dotfiles:

-**1. Manual Installation:**

-* Clone this repository to your desired location.
-* Review the included dotfiles and customize them as needed.
-*  **Unix-based Systems:**
-    *  Move or link the relevant dotfiles (e.g., `.vimrc`) to their corresponding locations in your home directory.
-*  **macOS:**
-    *  Move or link the relevant configuration files (e.g., `.yabai`) to their corresponding locations in your home directory.
-    *  (**Optional**) If using SketchyBar, follow their installation instructions and place your custom application catalogs within the `Applications` directory.
-*  **Important:**  Ensure you understand the configurations before blindly copying them.

-**2. Dotfiles Manager (Recommended):**

-Consider using a dotfiles manager like [https://github.com/thoughtbot/dotfiles](https://github.com/thoughtbot/dotfiles) to simplify installation and management.

-### Configuration Overview

-The repository is structured as follows:

-* `.vimrc`: Primary configuration file for Vim.
-*  **Optional:** `.vim` directory: Additional Vim configuration files (plugins, snippets etc.).
-*  **Optional:** `.nvim` directory: Configuration files specific to NeoVim (if you use both).
-* `macOS` directory: Contains configuration files specific to macOS.
-    * `.yabai`: Configuration file for the Yabai window manager.
-    * `.skhd`: Configuration file for keyboard shortcuts with skhd.
-    * `Applications` (Optional): Directory for storing SketchyBar application catalogs.

-### Customization

-While these configurations reflect my preferences, feel free to customize them!
-It's important to understand what each configuration does before blindly copying.

-**Pro Tip:** Create a directory like `~/.dotfiles-local` to store your own customizations that won't be overwritten during updates.

-### License

-This repository is licensed under the MIT License: [https://choosealicense.com/licenses/mit/](https://choosealicense.com/licenses/mit/).

-### Resources

-Here are some resources that you might find helpful:
+## MiragianCycle's Dotfiles   (and macOS  too!)

+This repo holds the magic that makes my writing environment awesome across all my Unix-based systems (i.e. Linux and MacOS)

+### What's in the box?

+* **Unix General (Linux, MacOS etc.):** Got configs for your everyday heroes - Vim and NeoVim   (if you use both).
+* **MacOS Exclusives:**  This is where things get fancy!
+Yabai keeps my windows in check  (WindowManager for the win!), skhd helps with super speedy keyboard shortcuts  (bye-bye repetitive tasks!), and there's even a place for SketchyBar customizations   (optional, but fun for customizing your Mac).

+**Remember:** These are my preferences, but feel free to mix it up to fit your coding style.

+**ALSO REMEMBER**: Never ever blindly copy code from the internet.
+Please take the time to look over the code and use it judiciously.

+### Setting Up

+There are two ways to begin:

+**1. Manual Mode (DIY style):**

+* Grab this repo with `git clone`.
+*  the files and see what tickles your fancy.
+*  **For Unix folks:** Move or link  (like `.vimrc`) to their rightful spots in your home directory.
+*  **For macOS folks:** Same thing!
+Move the config files (e.g., `.yabai`) to their home in your home directory.
+For SketchyBar, follow their instructions and toss your custom app catalogs in the `Applications` directory  (optional, but pretty neat!).
+* **Important Note!**  Don't just copy-paste blindly - understand what each config does first  .

+###  Peek Under the Hood

+Here's a quick tour of what's inside:

+* `.vimrc`: The main course - my Vim configuration.
+*  **(Optional)** `.vim` directory: Extra Vim goodies like plugins and snippets (yum!).
+*  **(Optional)** `.nvim` directory: NeoVim-specific configs (if you're rocking both Vim and NeoVim).
+* `macOS` directory: All the macOS goodness.
+    * `.yabai`:  Yabai window manager configuration.
+    * `.skhd`:  Keyboard shortcut magic with skhd.

+### Make it Yours

+While these configs are my jam, feel free to personalize them!
+The key is to understand what each setting does before you go wild  .

+**Pro-Tip:** Create a folder like `~/.dotfiles-local` to store your customizations  (this way, updates won't overwrite them).

+### Copyright  ©️

+This repo is rocking the MIT License: [https://choosealicense.com/licenses/mit/](https://choosealicense.com/licenses/mit/).
+Basically, feel free to use and share as you see fit  (with attribution, please! ).

+### Bonus Round

+Here are some resources that might be helpful:

 * Awesome Dotfiles: [https://github.com/awesomedotfiles/awesome-dotfiles](https://github.com/awesomedotfiles/awesome-dotfiles)
 * How to Create a Dotfiles Repository: [https://www.digitalocean.com/community/tutorials/how-to-create-a-dotfiles-repository](https://www.digitalocean.com/community/tutorials/how-to-create-a-dotfiles-repository)

-I hope this README provides a clear overview of my dotfiles repository.
-Feel free to reach out if you have any questions!
+**Disclaimer**
+The author of this repository is not liable for any damages or unintended consequences arising from the use of these dotfiles.
+While every effort has been made to ensure the functionality and stability of these configurations, it is understood that they may not be compatible with all systems or user preferences.
+Users are advised to proceed with caution and to back up their existing configurations before implementing any changes.